ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 Second, how are we measuring effectiveness?
 This is an important thing to take from this example.
 The Y axis is prediction accuracy on a test set.
 The model sees some training data, and then we ask it to predict for separate test data, and we see how often it's right.
 This is a predictive framing of the problem, which is powerful.
 It's the scientific method: the model is correct to the extent it makes correct predictions.
 But it doesn't make much sense to try to interpret these models in any way that would please a traditional linguist.

-Finally, should we be surprised that having more data helps?
-The problem these models are attacking is a natural language problem.
-Language is complicated, and all these models are trying to overcome [the poverty of the stimulus](http://en.wikipedia.org/wiki/Poverty_of_the_stimulus).
-They're learning a complex thing while being high variance, meaning roughly that they have a ton of coefficients [3].
-This is not so different from having relatively small data for each one.
-Also, adding data was easy, since they just grabbed more free text from the internet.
-And perhaps most importantly, they had already taken a complicated problem (natural language) and simplified it down to a very narrow problem (confusion set disambiguation) with well-defined models and a success metric.
+Finally, should we be surprised that having more data helps for this problem?

+The problem is a natural language problem.
+Language is complicated.
+The problem has been simplified quite a lot, to just confusion set disambiguation, but there are a lot of words, and all these models are high variance, meaning roughly that they have a ton of coefficients [3].
+So even if you have a lot of data, you may still have relatively little (or even none) for some cases.

-So it makes sense that they should do better when they get to study more text.
+So it makes sense that these models should do better when they get to study more text.
+And text is easy to get from the internet, so there's no reason not to throw more data at the problem.
-So here is a problem where more data is better.
-Are all problems like this?

-No!

-What is it about this problem that makes more data better?
+Not all problems are like this.

 [3]: *[Xavier Amatriain](http://xavier.amatriain.net/) (formerly of Netflix) has a good [explanation](http://technocalifornia.blogspot.com/2012/07/more-data-or-better-models.html) of this which inspired this section.*